International Department Staff

 Having worked at Auckland Grammar School for the past two decades, Mrs Boroughs (née Heslin) has a 24/7 role managing and monitoring the welfare and pastoral care of approximately 90 International students which includes individual term interviews.

 Her role also comprises sourcing and auditing their homestay carers and most importantly listening to our students and acting appropriately on their needs.

-Mrs Heslin has worked at Auckland Grammar School for 16 years and values the opportunity to interact and learn from our international students from many different cultures.
-She is originally from Glasgow, Scotland and has lived in New Zealand for 45 years.
+She is originally from Scotland and has lived in New Zealand for 45 years.
 She has been a trainer, marketer and counsellor.

 Sandra manages the Breakfast Club for Pasifika students, and enjoys walking, reading, travel, writing poetry, cooking, entertaining, movies and fundraising in her spare-time.